jfpatrick/pyqt-tutorial/docs/source/fast/5-project-structure.rst

 Project Structure
 -----------------

-All BI Expert GUI should try to use a common project structure.
+All BI Expert GUIs should try to use a common project structure.
 This is also the default structure of projects created with ``bipy-gui-manager``.

 You can find the project template in